giovannypietro/poi/README.md

 ## Acknowledgments

 Thanks to all contributors who are helping build a more trustworthy AI future.
+See the [AUTHORS](AUTHORS) file for a complete list of contributors and how to add your name.

 ---